-- 1. Nevada school districts, and private high schools send lists of students who meet eligibility criteria to the State Treasurer's Millennium Scholarship Office. - Non-high school graduates or otherwise qualified students who graduate from high schools out of state apply directly to the Millennium Scholarship Office on forms supplied by the Millennium Scholarship Office by mail or on the Internet.
-Students who graduate early are eligible for the Millennium Scholarship upon graduation and confirmation of eligibility. - 3.
-The Millennium Scholarship Office places the students identified in (1) and (2) above who have met all eligibility criteria on a list of eligible students, stored by MSID (Millennium Student ID) # in a data system monitored by the State Treasurer's Office. - 4.
-The Millennium Scholarship Office sends follow-up letters to all students identified in (1) or (2) above with unverified residency or questionable eligibility and requests further information.
-Based on the additional information provided, a decision will be made by the Millennium Scholarship Office on whether to add the student to the list of eligible students.
-Students will be notified if they are ineligible.
+- 1. Identification of New GGMS Scholars The following procedures outline the process for identifying new Millennium Scholars each academic year. - a.
+For high schools that are part of a Nevada school district, the district transmits a list of students who meet eligibility criteria to the State Treasurer's GGMS Office (Treasurer's GGMS Office).
+Private and charter high schools not associated with a school district send their lists directly to the Treasurer's GGMS Office.
+Students who graduate early are eligible for the GGMS upon graduation and confirmation of eligibility. - b.
+Students who do not graduate from a Nevada high school, including home-schooled students or otherwise qualified students who graduate from high schools out of state, apply directly to the Treasurer's GGMS Office on forms supplied by the Treasurer's GGMS Office by mail or online. - c.
+The Treasurer's GGMS Office places the students identified in paragraphs a and b above who have met all eligibility criteria on a list of eligible students in a GGMS database monitored by the State Treasurer's Office. - d.
+The Treasurer's GGMS Office sends follow-up letters to all students identified in paragraphs a and b above with unverified residency or questionable eligibility and requests further information.
+Based on the additional information provided, a decision is made by the Treasurer's GGMS Office on whether to add the student to the list of eligible students.
+Students will be notified if they are ineligible. - e.
+The Treasurer's GGMS Office notifies all eligible students by sending them an "Award Packet" and requests students complete an online acknowledgment process that outlines the eligibility requirements and gives the opportunity to grant permission for the Treasurer's GGMS Office to publicize their names.
+The Treasurer's GGMS Office also notifies students who were reviewed under paragraphs a and b above, if they are ineligible.

-- 5. The Millennium Scholarship Office notifies all eligible students by sending them an "Award Packet" and requests signed acknowledgment forms, which outline the eligibility requirements and give the opportunity to grant permission for the Millennium Scholarship Office to publicize their names.
-The Millennium Scholarship Office also notifies students who were reviewed under (1) or (2), if they are ineligible. - 6.
-The Millennium Scholarship Office sends electronic lists of eligible students to NSHE Administration for certification by the Board of Regents or its designee. - 7.
-NSHE Administration shares the eligibility lists with campuses through the Student Information System, by populating the MSID screen.
-MSID is updated nightly via a file provided by the State Treasurer's Office.
+- f.
+The Treasurer's GGMS Office provides an electronic list of eligible students to NSHE System Administration for certification by the Chancellor on behalf of the Board of Regents. - g.
+NSHE System Administration shares the population of eligible students with its institutions by loading the data to the student information system.
+Data are updated every weeknight from a file provided by the Treasurer's GGMS Office.